Video Interview Tips for Job Seekers

 Related: Tips for Growing Your Professional Network

-Video interviews are usually done with another human being (such as the HR or hiring manager).
-Sometimes video interviews are fully automated.
-These advanced platforms use AI to assess facial gestures, word selection, body language, tone of voice, and more.
+Video interviews are usually done with a hiring manager, but some are fully automated.
+These platforms use AI to assess factors like facial gestures, word choice, body language, and tone of voice.

 In striving to prepare for success, here are my top video interview tips for job seekers.